-The Graduate Fellowship (GF) provides substantive financial support to master’s and doctoral students who contribute to diversity, advance equity, and/or promote/contribute to the public good in their field of study either via scholarship, research, and creative efforts or via active engagement in programs or activities.
-The GF award is $4,500 per semester (up to $9,000 for the 2022-2023 academic year) and is non-renewable.
-Graduate Studies will award two GFs per College, and each College shall nominate their top two applicants via their College Dean’s Office to Graduate Studies.
-Note: The link to the 2023-2024 application will be posted when it becomes available.
+The Graduate Equity Fellowship (GEF) provides financial support to master’s and doctoral students who contribute to diversity, advance equity, and/or promote/contribute to the public good in their field of study either via scholarship, research, and creative efforts or via active engagement in programs or activities.
+Applicants must be nominated by a faculty member.
+Contact your graduate advisor for application procedures and deadlines.

 The California State University (CSU) Chancellor’s Doctoral Incentive Program (CDIP) provides an opportunity for exceptional students interested in working as scholars and teachers in the CSU to receive comprehensive support during their doctoral studies.
 The CSU has an ambitious goal of increasing graduation rates for all students while eliminating opportunity and achievement gaps.
 Fundamental to meeting this goal is supporting efforts to create a qualified and diverse faculty to meet the needs of the most ethnically and economically diverse student body in the nation.
 Since 1987, CDIP has supported 2,455 fellows pursuing doctoral degrees with mentoring, financial support, and professional development opportunities.
 Over 50 faculty members at CSULB were previous CDIP fellows.